ishukhanchi/connectingdevices/README.md

 # connectdevices
-Coonecting various devices over a network using APIs.
+Conecting various devices over a network using APIs.